rzel100/tweezel/README.md

 - [x] Can Export To .html File.
 - [x] Built In Tutorial.
 - [x] Also Dark Theme.
 Light Attract Bugs. :3
 - [x] Finally...
 You Can Re-Order The List.
+And Search Them. :3
 - [x] Also Finally...
 Now Support All Official Listed Story Formats On Twine 2.
 Such As Chapbook, Harlowe, Snowman, And Sugarcube.
+- [x] Aaaand...
+Now This App Layout Use Daisy UI.
+It Will Follow Your Device Theme.
+Light Or Dark.
+It's Ur Choices. :)
+- [x] PWA !.
+Awesome...
+Now U Can Install TweezeL To Your Devices.
+For Offline Use !.
+Try Open TweezeL Using Chrome !.

 <hr>

 For Next Objective Of This Tools, I Want This Tools To :

-- Be Able To Use Theme.
+- Be Able To Use All Daisy UI Theme.
-- I Want To Try To Export This Project To .apk
-- I Want To Recreate The Layout.
-Usually I Use Vuetify For VueJs 2.
-But Vuetify On VueJs 3 Isn't Supported Yet.
-I Want To Use Like Modal, Navbar, And Dropdown.
-Use Basic HTML Is Kinda Lame.
-But Works. :3.
-For Now.
-Let's Wait For Vuetify Development Or Bootstrap 5.
-After That, Let's Try Re-Model This App.
+- Adding My Tutorial To TweezeL.
+- Make Communities ?.
+- Still Thinking For TweezeL Icon.
+Any Ideas ?. :3.